dmis-lab/ConNER/README.md

 ```

 ## References
-Please cite our paper if you use ConNER in your work:
+Please cite our paper if you use ConNER in your work (it will be updated soon!):
 ```bash
 @article{jeong2022enhancing,
   title={Enhancing Label Consistency on Document-level Named Entity Recognition},